The ‘Vanderpump Rules’ Cast Celebrates The Opening Of Tom Tom Without The Allegedly Fired Kristen Doute

 As her co-stars, including Tom Sandoval and Tom Schwartz, who co-own Tom Tom with Lisa Vanderpump and her husband Ken Todd, posed for photos on the red carpet at their new venue, which was host to the Daily Mail‘s Summer Party, Doute fueled rumors regarding her potential exit from her full-time role on the show.

 During the event, Brittany Cartwright, Jax Taylor, Lala Kent, Ariana Madix, Katie Maloney, Stassi Schroeder, Scheana Marie, and James Kennedy posed alongside Sandoval and Schwartz.
-The guys were also joined by a number of other reality stars, including The Real Housewives of New York City‘s Dorinda Medley, The Real Housewives of Beverly Hills‘ Teddi Mellencamp Arroyave, Shahs of Sunset‘s Reza Farahan, Rob & Blac‘s Blac Chyna, and Ladies of London‘ Sophie Stanbury.
+The guys were also joined by a number of other reality stars, including The Real Housewives of New York City‘s Dorinda Medley, The Real Housewives of Beverly Hills‘ Teddi Mellencamp Arroyave, Shahs of Sunset‘s Reza Farahan, Rob & Blac‘s Blac Chyna, and Ladies of London‘s Sophie Stanbury.

 As fans of Vanderpump Rules well know, Sandoval and Schwartz were first approached about the idea of opening a new restaurant with Vanderpump and Todd at Schwartz and Maloney’s wedding during Season 5.
 Then, during Season 6, they were seen tending to the menu and design aspects of the restaurant as they prepared for its opening.